The impact of cosmic filaments on starburst galaxies across cosmic times: Introduction

-Filaments and nodes, in particular, are expected to influence galaxy evolution through their enhanced densities and the anisotropic tidal fields, which regulate halo growth and the directions of matter inflows \citep[e.g.][]{Pichon2011, Codis2012, Dubois2014, kraljic2019, Kraljic2020}.
-In this framework, filaments act as preferential channels for the accretion of gas and dark matter onto haloes, funnelling material from under-dense regions towards high-density nodes and modulating galaxy mass assembly histories \citep[e.g.][]{Keres2005, Dekel2009, Welker2014, Rost2021}.
-Thus, they modulate star formation and morphological evolution \citep[e.g.][]{Sarron2019, Bennett2020, 10.1093/mnras/stae667}.
-While galaxies near filaments are generally found to exhibit higher stellar masses, lower specific star formation rates, and reduced cold gas fractions \citep[e.g.][]{rojas2004, beygu2016}, the underlying physical drivers may vary across filament regions.
-These patterns are indicative of enhanced pre-processing, tidal interactions, and potentially suppressed gas accretion leading to quenching of galaxies in the densest environments \citep[e.g.][]{10.1093/mnras/stw3127, kuutma2017, malavasi2017, kraljic2018, laigle2018, Hasan_2023, 10.1093/mnras/stae667}.
+Overall, these patterns are indicative of enhanced pre-processing, tidal interactions, and potentially suppressed gas accretion leading to quenching of galaxies in the densest environments in both observations \citep[e.g.][]{10.1093/mnras/stw3127, malavasi2017, kuutma2017, kraljic2018, laigle2018} and simulations \citep[e.g.][]{Hasan_2023, 10.1093/mnras/stae667}.
 In particular, simulations indicate that quenching does not always stem from suppressed gas accretion alone, as at filament edges, where vorticity and angular-momentum inflows peak, star formation can be hindered even though gas supply is not strictly reduced \citep{song2020}.
 These environmental effects are intimately tied to assembly bias, wherein galaxy properties at fixed mass correlate with the larger-scale environment \citep[e.g.][]{10.1111/j.1365-2966.2004.07733.x, 2005MNRAS.363L..66G, wechsler2006, Borzyszkowski2017, Paranjape2018, musso2018}.

 Whether the large-scale environment modulates star formation within star-forming galaxies (SFG) is still an open question.
 This question has only recently started to be addressed.
 In their recent study, \citet[][\citetalias{jego2026} hereafter]{jego2026} studied deviation in the star formation rate (SFR), specific SFR (sSFR, defined as the SFR divided by stellar mass), gas fractions and depletion timescales of SFG in the \simba~simulation \citep{Dave2019}, after removing stellar-mass dependencies, as a function of the distance to cosmic filaments for redshifts between $z=0$ and $z=3$.
 They showed redshift-dependent modulations of these properties as a function of distance to filaments.
 At low redshift, these trends appear to be primarily linked to satellite-related processes, while at high redshift they are best explained by accretion-driven effects, with no evidence for a dominant contribution from mergers.
 However, current observational datasets are not suited to reproduce such a detailed analysis.